chrisley75/adduser_deluser_sshdconfiguration/README.md

 # Prerequisites
 - User with a privileged account that will be used by ansible to connect to the servers
-- User Public Key must be provided in input (link to [https://rndwiki.corp.hpecorp.net/confluence/display/CMSA/Generate+SSH+KeyPair](https://rndwiki.corp.hpecorp.net/confluence/display/CMSA/Generate+SSH+KeyPair))
+- User Public Key must be provided in input
+-
 # Groups

 By default two user groups are created: